Trump administration reviewing foreign money to US colleges

 Letters sent to the schools Thursday and obtained by The Associated Press accuse the schools of failing to report gifts and contracts tied to their branch campuses in Qatar.
 Investigators also are demanding years of records related to funding from sources in China, Russia and Saudi Arabia.

-Officials at Georgetown and Texas A&M haven't immediately responded to requests for comment.
+Georgetown officials say they take their reporting obligations seriously.
+There was no immediate comment from Texas A&M officials.

-Federal law requires colleges to report gifts or contracts with any foreign source amounting to $250,000 or more in a year.
-Some lawmakers say the Education Department has done too little to enforce the rule.
+Federal law requires colleges to report gifts or contracts with any foreign source amounting to $250,000 or more.
+Some lawmakers say the Education Department has failed to enforce the rule.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.